Efan404/CS5481-Project/README.md

 # FastAPI docs -> http://localhost:8964/docs
 ```

-The container reads `rag/.env` for runtime secrets (compose already mounts it). `/healthz` reports whether FAISS artifacts were found locally; if missing, the middleware automatically attempts to download them from Appwrite.
+The container reads `.env` for runtime secrets (compose already mounts it). `/healthz` reports whether FAISS artifacts were found locally; if missing, the middleware automatically attempts to download them from Appwrite.

 ## Helper Endpoints & Scripts

 - `/api/rag`: POST a JSON string (the raw user prompt) to inspect the augmented prompt before hitting the LLM.
 - `/api/chat`: Send an OpenAI-style payload to get a full response (the middleware injects the retrieved context for you).
 - `scripts/upload_textbooks.py`: one-shot uploader for the MedQuAD folder.
-- `rag/dataset_ingest.py`: rebuild FAISS + metadata, optionally uploading to storage.
+- `dataset_ingest.py`: rebuild FAISS + metadata, optionally uploading to storage.

 ## Coolify / CI/CD Notes